gbechara/gcpdemos/devopsdemo1/README.md

 Create a new project and:

 - Fork this repo in github then clone it locally in you dev env
 - In your local dev env change configSync/syncRepo in devopsdemo ./devopsdemo1/gke-conf/apply-spec.yaml
+- In your local dev env change project ids in related ./devopsdemo1/gke-conf/my-fleet-conf/serviceaccounts.yaml example : cloudsql-sa@$GOOGLE_CLOUD_PROJECT_ID.iam.gserviceaccount.com
 - In your local dev env change the 3 occurences of projectid in ./devopsdemo1/quote-front/skaffold.yaml
-- In your local dev env change project ids in related serviceaccounts.yaml example : cloudsql-sa@$GOOGLE_CLOUD_PROJECT_ID.iam.gserviceaccount.com
-- In your local dev env change INSTANCE_CONNECTION_NAME in your writers deployement.yaml of your base and overlays to have it connect to the Cloud SQL instance of your project
+- In your local dev env change INSTANCE_CONNECTION_NAME and DB_IAM_USER in your writers in base and overlays to have it connect to the Cloud SQL instance of your project.
+The files being ./devopsdemo1/quote-back/writers/base/deployment.yaml, ./devopsdemo1/quote-back/writers/overlays/dev/deployment.yaml and ./devopsdemo1/quote-back/writers/overlays/prod/deployment.yaml.
 - Push this to your github repo
-- In your local dev env change github_config_app_installation_id = 12345678 (you get this from https://github.com/settings/installations/) and google_cloudbuildv2_repository_remote_uri in ./devopsdemo1/variables.tf
+- In your local dev env change github_config_app_installation_id = 12345678 (you get this from https://github.com/settings/installations/)
+- In your local dev env change google_cloudbuildv2_repository_remote_uri in ./devopsdemo1/variables.tf
+- In your local dev env google_configmanagement_sync_repo ./devopsdemo1/variables.tf
 - In your local dev env change project_id and project_number in ./devopsdemo1/variables.tf
 - Then launch and wait (about 15 min)